openmrs/openmrs-esm-core/README.md

 yarn test-e2e
 ```

-This will run all the E2E tests (files in the e2e directory with the *.spec.ts extension) in headless mode.
+This will run all the E2E tests (files in the e2e/specs directory with the `*.spec.ts` extension) in headless mode.
 That means no browser UI will be visible.

 To run tests in headed mode (shows the browser while tests run) use: